srobo/runbook/docs/kit/logistics/logistics-software.md

 ---
 # Logistics Software

-To fulfil the multitude of responsibilities, the Kit Logistics Coordinator uses various pieces of custom software.
-The software projects used and maintained by the Kit Logistics Coordinator are listed below.
+To fulfil the multitude of responsibilities, the Kit Team uses various pieces of custom software.
+Some of the software projects used by the Team are listed below.

 ## Software Projects